DogulS5/aws-clf-c02-notes/readme.md

 ### IAM roles
 An IAM role is an identity that you can assume to gain temporary access to permissions.

-Before an IAM user, application, or service can assume an IAM role, they must be granted permissions to switch to the role.
+Before an IAM user, application, or service can assume an IAM role, they must be granted permission to switch to the role.
 When someone assumes an IAM role, they abandon all previous permissions that they had under a previous role and assume the permissions of the new role.

 - Best practice
 IAM roles are ideal for situations in which access to services or resources needs to be granted temporarily, instead of long-term.